ethtri/SnapCase_App/docs/PROJECT_MANAGEMENT.md

 ### Git Workflow â€“ November 8, 2025
 - **Branch per task:** Before editing, create (or reuse) a branch named `task/SprintNN-TaskXX-<slug>` so each promptâ€™s diff stays isolated.
 Do not stack multiple tasks on `main`.
-- **Clean status ritual:** Run `git status` before making changes.
-If unrelated files appear, stop and notify the PM rather than piling on.
+- **Clean status ritual (hard stop):** Run `git status -sb` before making changes.
+If unrelated files appear or the prompt shows `rebase/merge in progress`, stop and notify the PM rather than piling on.
+Record start/end `git status -sb` in the AgentReport.
 Repeat `git status` at the end and ensure only files from the current task show as modified.
 - **Commit or stash before handoff:** When the task finishes (or timebox expires) either commit/push the task branch or `git stash push -m "SprintNN-TaskXX partial"` if additional follow-up is needed.
 Never leave a dirty working tree for the next agent.
 - **Active prompt cap:** Limit concurrent engineering prompts to **two**.
 Start a third only after one branch has been merged, pushed for review, or stashed.
 The PM should track active branches in `PROGRESS.md`.
 - **Prompt boilerplate:** Include a short checklist in every engineering prompt reminding agents to 1) checkout/create the task branch, 2) run `git status` before/after, and 3) leave the tree clean (commit, push, or stash) before exiting the run.
 - **Worktree & Prompt Discipline:** One worktree per task; run `git worktree list` + `git status` before and after prompts.
 If any worktree is dirty, stop and report; no duplicate worktrees or resets.
 Copy `.vercel` from the main worktree if missing, run `vercel whoami`, and keep the task tree clean on exit.
 Stashes must be named via `git stash push -m "<TaskID> context"` and logged in `PROGRESS.md`; never drop or edit others' stashes.
 End-of-run gate: AgentReport + `PROGRESS.md` + `docs/TaskPipeline.md` updated, tests noted, artifacts saved, `git status` clean, and no secrets committed (env only).
+- **Lint/config ownership:** If ESLint config is missing or mismatched, restore from `origin/main` (`git checkout origin/main -- .eslintrc* package.json package-lock.json`).
+If still missing, treat as a blocker and stop; do not scaffold new configs.

 ### Prompt Pipeline Tracker â€“ November 8, 2025
 - **Single source:** `docs/TaskPipeline.md` lists every scoped prompt with links to required specs, branch names, and the exact phrase sponsors can use to start the agent.
 Keep it updated whenever tasks finish or new ones queue.